Tasia Papanikolaou

 Records

-The most famous publication of the Domna Samiou Greek Folk Music Association.
-These Carnival songs with their ritual bawdiness – ‘sacred in the profane’ – disturbed the prudish devotees of tradition.
-The recordings (on CD and double LP) come with a detailed booklet analysing the pagan and ritualistic context in […]
+Carnival songs with their ritual bawdiness – ‘sacred in the profane’ – disturbed the prudish devotees of tradition.
+The recordings come with a detailed booklet analysing the pagan and ritualistic context in which these songs are performed.

-The most famous publication of Domna Samiou’s Association.
-These ‘sacred in the profane’ songs of the Carnival with their ritual bawdiness disturbed the prudish ‘devotees’ of tradition.
-The records (in LP and CD) are accompanied by a detailed booklet analysing the pagan and ritualistic context in which these songs are […]
+These “sacred in the profane” songs of the Carnival with their ritual bawdiness disturbed the prudish “devotees” of tradition.
+The records are accompanied by a detailed booklet analyzing the pagan and ritualistic context in which these songs are performed.

-This videotaped stage performance, held at the Odeon of Herodes Atticus on 11th of October 2005, includes songs and rituals related to the cycle of the agricultural year, rewarding human labour and telling of man’s relationship to nature.
+This videotaped stage performance, held at the Odeon of Herodes Atticus on 2005, includes songs and rituals related to the cycle of the agricultural year,.

-This significant edition aims to convey the spirit of Easter, the Christian feast celebrated amidst the glory and promise of springtime, through the selected rituals of that period of the year and their related sacred songs and tunes. (barcode: 5204910000524)
+This edition aims to convey the spirit of Easter, the Christian feast celebrated amidst the glory and promise of springtime, through the selected rituals of that period of the year and their related sacred songs and tunes.

-The publication includes 30 songs, inspired by the popular tradition of story-telling, relating tales of brave warriors, both high-ranked lords, and lowly soldiers.
+Songs inspired by the popular tradition of story-telling, relating tales of brave warriors, both high-ranked lords, and lowly soldiers.
 Centering on heroic Digenis, they originate from all parts of Greece.
-The publication also contains a detailed booklet analyzing the history surrounding the songs, and their interpretation. […]

-In fables, fragments of ancient myths are preserved.
-On this CD, Domna Samiou & her collaborators sing tales of the fabulous and the fantastic combining the real world with the supernatural and narrating stories, often tragic, which might once have occurred – or could do so one day – however […]
+Tales of the fabulous and the fantastic combining the real world with the supernatural.
+Narrating stories, often tragic, which might once have occurred – or could do so one day.

-This CD is the proof of what an enthusiast Maecenas can achieve!
 Here Domna collected some of her most favourable songs: slow and tranquil songs, melodious and sad; songs of sorrow and of love, of parting and of loved ones far away.
-These songs are rarely, if ever, included in […]

-This CD includes songs and tunes in ‘7 beats to the bar’ (the rhythm of kalamatianos dances) and in ‘9 beats to the bar’ (the rhythm of zeibekikos and karsilamas dances) with lyrics and melodies both erotic and sorrowful. (barcode: 5204910000425)
+This CD includes songs and tunes in “7 beats to the bar” (the rhythm of kalamatianos dances) and in “9 beats to the bar” (the rhythm of zeibekikos and karsilamas dances) with lyrics and melodies both erotic and sorrowful.

 Songs of Asia Minor by Domna Samiou.
 Live recording from the concert ‘Songs of Asia Minor with Domna Samiou’ at the Megaron, the Athens Concert Hall, on 8/3/2005.
 Traditional songs from the western coasts of Asia Minor, Propontis, Constantinople, Pontus and Cappadocia.